 Elephants – big ears to cool down

-Elephants are big animals who mostly live in a hot places.
-They can’t sweat like humans so use their cleverly adapted ears to cool down.
+Elephants are big animals that mostly live in hot places.
+They can’t sweat like humans so they use their cleverly adapted ears to cool down.
 Elephant ears are thin with lots of tiny blood vessels called capillaries.
-When an elephant gets too hot, blood flows to the ears where it loses heat, cooling the elephant down.
+When an elephant gets too hot, blood flows to the ears, where it loses heat, cooling the elephant down.

-Elephant ears can also flap to act like a giant fan.
+Elephant ears can also flap to act like giant fans.

 Giraffe – very long neck

 The long neck of a giraffe gives them a couple of unique advantages over other animals.
 They can reach food that’s REALLY high up and can see enemies from far away.

 However, the downside of such a long neck is that it’s VERY hard for giraffes to drink water from the ground.